Ambyjkl/rbtempo/README.md

 or decreased.
 It is similar in spirit to rbpitch, but works on Rhythmbox 3.
 It is not as feature-complete as rbpitch.

+This fork adds support for controlling the pitch as well as the tempo of the music, and also detects the popular Rhythmbox plugin "Alternative Toolbar".

 Installation
 ------------
 Simply copy the entire directory tree to the Rhythmbox plugins directory.
 For